- Established in the Cold War, NATO is a transatlantic security alliance now composed of thirty member countries, including the United States.

 Founded in 1949 as a bulwark against Soviet aggression, the North Atlantic Treaty Organization (NATO) remains the pillar of U.S.-European military cooperation.
-An expanding bloc of NATO allies has taken on a broad range of missions since the close of the Cold War, many well beyond the European sphere, in countries such as Afghanistan and Libya.
+An expanding bloc of NATO allies has taken on a broad range of missions since the close of the Cold War, many well beyond the Euro-Atlantic region, in countries such as Afghanistan and Libya.

-In 2018, the alliance faces a new set of challenges.
-Some analysts warn of a Cold War redux, pointing to Russia’s military incursions into Georgia and Ukraine as well as its efforts to sow political discord in NATO countries.
-The alliance has responded by reinforcing defenses in Europe, but political rifts between members, some opened by the United States, have thrown NATO unity into question.
+In 2019, as the alliance turns seventy, it faces a new set of challenges.
+Russia has reemerged as a top geostrategic rival in recent years, underscored by its military incursions into Georgia and Ukraine as well as its political meddling in NATO countries.
+Meanwhile, quarrels between members, some initiated by the United States, have thrown the alliance’s unity into question.

 A Post–Cold War Pivot